 Besides threading, there are other methods to analyze data in parallel: SIMD, multiprocessing, distributed.

-Python can be used to drive/control/schedule compile and compute tasks, e.g. generate, compile, and execute C/OpenCL/CUDA code at runtime.
+Python can be used to drive/control/schedule compile and compute tasks, for example, generate, compile, and execute C/OpenCL/CUDA code at runtime.

 As an image analyst or end user of imaging software, Python can be used